 One of the first things you need to listen for is quiet, clicking sounds coming from the walls.
 This is the sound of termites feeding on the wood or moving behind the walls.
 Usually, termites attack wood from the inside.
 If there is a termite infestation, your wooden walls will sound hollow when you tap on them.
 A hollow sound means that the insides of the wood have already been eaten up by termites.

 These flying termites are also known as swarmers.
 They are one of the first signs that you need to look for in a termite infestation.
 Swarmers are termites that go in search of a new place to start a colony.
 That new place could be your home.
 When the flying termites find a mate, they lose their wings.
 Discarded wings are another telltale sign of termite infestation.
 They then reproduce and start new colonies.
 If flying termites are present in your house, you need to act immediately.

 TERMITE DROPPINGS AND DUST PILES

 If you find termite droppings (also known as frass) in your house, it is a sure sign of an infestation.
 Termites dig tunnels and discard frass as they feed on wood.
 These droppings are similar in appearance to wood shavings but are definitely more dangerous.
 While the tunnels are hard to spot, they are more clearly visible in broken timbers, so make sure you look carefully.
 You need to act immediately if you find such droppings near your wooden furniture.
-If you live in New Jersey where Eastern subterranean termites are commonly found, you look for a professional termite exterminator to get rid of the infestation before it destroys all the woodwork in your house.
+If you live in New Jersey, where Eastern subterranean termites are commonly found, you should look for a professional termite exterminator to get rid of the infestation before it destroys all the woodwork in your house.
 The sooner you deal with the termite problem, the better.